 I graduated from the University of Bristol with a MSci degree in Chemistry in June 2016.
 During my undergraduate degree, I studied abroad at the University of North Carolina at Chapel Hill, where I worked on copper-catalysed, stereoselective borylation reactions in Professor Meek’s group.
-In June 2015, I received an EPSRC bursary to carry out a summer project in the field of palladium-catalysed C-H activation.
-For my final year project, I joined the Bedford group where I synthesised organoiron complexes and investigated the mechanism of iron-catalysed Kumada coupling reactions.
+In June 2015.
+I received an EPSRC bursary to carry out a summer project in the field of palladium-catalysed C-H activation.
+For my final year undergraduate project, I joined the Bedford group where I synthesised organoiron complexes relevant to mechanistic studies of iron-catalysed Kumada coupling reactions.
 I began my PhD in 2016, which currently focuses on the development of the methodology of cobalt-catalysed Suzuki-Miyaura cross-coupling, as well as mechanistic investigations.
 During my PhD, through the JSPS Summer Program fellowship, I have had the opportunity to explore enantioselective iron-catalysed cross-coupling reactions in Professor Nakamura’s group at Kyoto University.

 I carried out my undergraduate studies at Imperial College London, graduating in 2017.
 My MSci project was supervised by Dr. Andrew Ashley and worked on investigating the catalytic silylation of dinitrogen, and the mechanism of ammonia production, on an Iron catalyst.
 I started my PhD in the Bedford group in 2017 investigating multinuclear iron clusters and their utility for small molecule activation.
 Outside of the lab, my interests include playing bass, guitar, and drums, going to live music gigs, bouldering, and going to the gym.